Reimagining

 Qualitative interviews

-I spoke with six people (19–38): students, young professionals and a new parent.
-Each kept a brief sleep diary and walked me through their night routine, wake-up and tracking habits.
+I went through interview sessions with students, young professionals and new parents.
+Some kept a brief sleep diary and each walked me through their night routine, wake-up and tracking habits.
 We discussed alarm trust, data comfort and what their “perfect” sleep app might do.

 key themes emerged: